List of Love Island (2015 TV series) contestants

 The following is a list of contestants that have appeared on the ITV2 reality series Love Island.
-As of the conclusion of the twelfth series, 405 islanders have entered the villa, two of whom; Adam Collard and Kady McDermott entered the villa twice, returning in the eighth and tenth series respectively, and 48 of whom competed in the spin-off Love Island: All Stars, including Casey O'Gorman who has entered the villa three times, having appeared on the ninth series of the show, before appearing on the first and second series of All Stars, winning the latter.
+As of the thirteenth series, 442 islanders have entered the villa, two of whom; Adam Collard and Kady McDermott entered the villa twice, returning in the eighth and tenth series respectively.
 The youngest islander is Amelia Peters, who was 18 years old when she took part in the third series, whereas the oldest islander is Joey Essex, who was 33 years old when he entered the eleventh series.

 The youngest winners are Amber Davies and Finn Tapp, who were 20 years old when they won the third and sixth series, respectively.
-Ekin-Su Cülcüloğlu and Davide Sanclimenti are the oldest winners at 27 years old when they won the eighth series together.
-This does not include Casey O'Gorman and Gabby Allen, who were 28 and 32 when they won the second series of Love Island: All Stars together, respectively.
+Ekin-Su Cülcüloğlu and Josh Oyinsan are the oldest winners, who were 27 and 29 years old when they won the eighth and eleventh series, respectively.